Ready to eliminate your costs to accept credit cards with Cash Discount?

 Speaking of fees…Paystri is always transparent about ours.

 “Honest and they operate with integrity.
-No hidden fees or misrepresentation.
+No hidden fees or misrepresentations.
 I would highly recommend Paystri if you are looking for a merchant processing company that’s truly a pleasure to work with.” -Sparklean Laundry

 While Cash Discount and Fee Programs may sound confusing at first, with a little education, merchants can navigate the options to determine what’s right (and legal) for their business.